KyleCulp/equest/README.md

 ### Initialiation

+Install monorepo packages with `npm i`.

-Run `npm run init`.
+After monorepo cli's are installed, run `npm run init`.
 This will initialise the postgres database, download and bootstrap all project dependencies, and other neccessities.

 ## Helpful docs